SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 The final method for the most flexibility is [createHandleFull](@ref codi::EvaluationHelper::createHandleFull).
 In addition to all other methods, the storage types for the input and output vectors can be given as template template parameters.
-Since it is no longer possible to deduce a fixed size from the template argumetns, this method requires that the number of input and output variables are given as arguments.
+Since it is no longer possible to deduce a fixed size from the template arguments, this method requires that the number of input and output variables are given as arguments.
 Examples for the use of this method are:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;